 - The Wedding Guide

 12 – 9 Months Wedding Planning9 – 6 Months Wedding Planning6 – 3 Months Wedding Planning3 Months Wedding PlanningOne Week to goThe Wedding DayAfter the Wedding

 If you plan on getting married around Christmas time, why not add a touch of festive glamour to your special day?

-The team at your chosen winter wedding venue should be able to advise you when it comes to what you are, and are not, allowed to do, but just to give you some ideas, we’ve come up with ten fun and easy thoughts on how you can add festive personality to your winter wedding celebration.
+The team at your chosen wedding venue should be able to advise you when it comes to what you are, and are not, allowed to do, but just to give you some ideas, we’ve come up with ten ways you can add a festive personality to your wedding day.

 Speak to your florist and see if it’s possible to carry a bouquet based around a winter berry theme.
 This is a beautiful way to kick-start your winter wedding and, if you’re able to dry it out after the wedding, it could be an item to keep and bring out every year at Christmas time.